Fern House Brisbane Botanic Gardens

 Opening 2002 Partially funded by QCGC.

 Ferns are plants without flowers that range from small and delicate plants to quite large tree ferns.
 Ferns play a role in the complex balance of nature, providing habitat and food for humans and animals.
-Indigenous people from many lands recognize the value of ferns for food, medicine, dyes and fibers.
+Indigenous people from many lands recognize the value of ferns for food, medicine, dyes and fibres.
 These primitive plants are in fossil records from more than 200 million years ago.
 Destruction of old growth forests has endangered some species.